-(2) Beginning October 1, 1997, and by October 1 of every other year thereafter, the head of each agency shall file a report with the President of the Senate and the Speaker of the House of Representatives, with a copy to each the appropriate standing committee of Legislature, which certifies that the agency has complied with the requirements of this subsection.
+(2) Beginning October 1, 1997, and by October 1 of every other year thereafter, the head of each agency shall file a report with the President of the Senate, the Speaker of the House of Representatives, and the committee, with a copy to each appropriate standing committee of the Legislature, which certifies that the agency has complied with the requirements of this section.
 The report must specify any changes made to its rules as a result of the review and, when appropriate, recommend statutory changes that will promote efficiency, reduce paperwork, or decrease costs to government and the private sector.
+The report must specifically address the economic impact of the rules on small business.
+The report must identify the types of cases or disputes in which the agency is involved which should be conducted under the summary hearing process described in s.
+120.574.